aeoril/rAFRateLimit/README.md

 **NOTE:** This is a *last chance* algorithm.
-That is, if multiple calls to the queuing function happen after a previous call has been queued but before it has fired, the returned function will cancel the previously queued call and replace it with the new call along with its current arguments.
-Thus, the queue is only one call deep.
+That is, if multiple calls to the queuing function happen after a previous call has been queued but before it has fired, the returned function will keep the originally queued call, not queue another, but replace the arguments to the single queued call with the new updated arguments.
+Thus, the queue is only one call deep but the arguments are always the latest when the call is fired.

 #### Usage
 ```javascript